Towelie: Plot

 For the rest of the episode, the boys and Towelie go back and forth between a military base and the company that made Towelie (Tynacorp) in an effort to get their Okama Gamesphere.
 The plot gets increasingly thick, involving aliens trying to take over Earth using genetically modified towels.
 Throughout the story, the boys show no interest in these revelations, as they single-mindedly want nothing more than to retrieve their Okama Gamesphere; in spite of their utter indifference, the increasingly complicated plot continues to surround them and the two sides attempt to play them against the other.
-In the midst of a confrontation between the military and Tynacorp, the boys find their Okama Gamesphere, but before they can play for long the building is blown up in order to kill the aliens that want to rule the world.
-Kenny McCormick falls in a pool of lava, but the other boys and Towelie escape with the Okama Gamesphere.
-The boys and Towelie then go home and play the Okama Gamesphere.
+In the midst of a confrontation between the military and Tynacorp, in which the latter side sends out an evil prototype towel known as the GS-401, the boys find their Okama Gamesphere, but before they can play for long the building is blown up in order to kill the aliens that want to rule the world.
+The boys are left clinging to Towelie, dangling over a smelting pot full of molten metal.
+Kenny McCormick loses his grip and falls into the smelting pot to his death.
+Just then, the GS-401 returns, offering Towelie marijuana to trick him into letting the boys drop, but Towelie outsmarts the evil towel by stretching his body to steal the marijuana, which gives him enough strength to save the boys, just before a second explosion sends the GS-401 falling into the smelting pot as well.
+The three remaining boys and Towelie escape with the Okama Gamesphere; they return home and finally begin to play video games.
 As they share a laugh, Cartman comments to Towelie, "You're the worst character ever, Towelie", to which the towel complacently replies, "I know."